roberto-belardo/Climba-data/README.md

  - [Facebook](https://www.facebook.com/climba.app.page)
  - [Twitter](https://twitter.com/climba_app)
  - [Blog](http://backslash451.github.io)

+## Copyright
+Climba-data is a free, open source, community driven project.
+This doesn't mean you can steal other's material and copy it here.
+So please, please, please, do not steal other's people job.

 ## License
 This work is licensed under a **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.